Click here to see the host countries of refugees originating from Kenya.

 Email: nasongosrhodes [dot] edu

 Dr Shadrack Wanjala Nasong'o holds a BA and an MA from the University of Nairobi, Kenya and obtained his Ph.D. from Northeastern University, Boston, with his dissertation entitled "Contending Political Paradigms in Africa: Democratization vs. Authoritarianism in Kenya and Zambia."
-He is currently Associate Professor and Chair of the Department of International Studies at Rhodes College.
+He is currently Professor of International Studies at Rhodes College, Memphis, Tennessee.
 He previously held posts at the University of Nairobi, Kenyatta University, and the University of Tennessee at Knoxville.
-He has also published extensively on Africa, with topics ranging from the gendered aspects of African political spaces to the roots of ethnic conflict on the continent.
-His current research focuses on post-genocide reconstruction in Rwanda, protracted ethnic conflicts in Eastern Africa, and the nature of political actors in the Kenyan public space.
+He has also published extensively on Africa, with topics ranging from contentious politics on the continent, through the gendered aspects of African political spaces to the roots of identity conflict in Africa.
+His current research focuses on post-genocide reconstruction in Rwanda, democracy and governance in Eastern Africa, and the nature of political actors in the Kenyan public space.

 Dr Bettina Shell-Duncan (FGM/C)